Integrity and

 present time.

-to a state of freedom from confusion and suffering.
+can progress to a state of freedom from confusion and suffering.

-The traditions propose the related thought
+The traditions propose the related idea that

-again, until they're purified by your awareness and positive actions of mind,
+dying and living again until they're purified by your awareness and doing and

-speech and body.
+reinforcing positive actions of your mind, speech and body.

 Your ordinary or conventional thinking might